DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Results

 \paragraph{Per-sample graphs matter.} To test whether conditioning on each sample’s own dynamic graph helps, we shuffled the input dynamic graphs at training time so that the node dynamics and the dynamic graphs do not correspond anymore.
 These results are in the second last row of Table ~\ref{tab:results}.
 We can see that in Bitcoin and Brain datasets, the performance significantly drops as a result of this shuffling, indicating that we are losing information.
 In case of the traffic datasets, no such drop is observed because these graphs by design are shared globally and no per sample graphs are available.

-As a second test, we compare DynaSTy with the next-best performing method, Graph WaveNet, using a brain fMRI dataset with two cohorts: neurotypical ($y{=}0$) and neurodivergent ($y{=}1$). \textbf{DynaSTy}, which consumes each subject’s dynamic graph sequence $A_{1:H}$, attains $\mathrm{RMSE}{=}26$ when trained/evaluated only on $y{=}0$, $\mathrm{RMSE}{=}21$ only on $y{=}1$, and $22$ when trained jointly on the combined cohort.
-Joint training therefore yields a $15.4\%$ reduction relative to $y{=}0$ alone ($26\!\rightarrow\!22$) while remaining within $4.8\%$ of the $y{=}1$-only optimum ($21\!\rightarrow\!22$).
-In contrast, \textbf{Graph WaveNet}, which learns a single shared adjacency for all samples, yields $\mathrm{RMSE}{=}36$ on $y{=}0$, $29$ on $y{=}1$, and $33$ on the combined cohort.
-Joint training thus helps the harder cohort ($36\!\rightarrow\!33$) but does not approach the easier cohort’s optimum ($29$), indicating that a single global graph forces a compromise that cannot capture cohort-specific connectivity.
+As a second test, we compare DynaSTy with the next-best performing method, Graph WaveNet, using a brain fMRI dataset with two cohorts: neurotypical ($y{=}0$) and neurodivergent ($y{=}1$). \textbf{DynaSTy}, which conditions on each subject’s own dynamic graph sequence $A\_{1:L}$, attains average $\mathrm{RMSE}{=}26$ when trained and evaluated only on $y{=}0$, $\mathrm{RMSE}{=}21$ only on $y{=}1$, and $22$ when trained jointly on the combined cohort.
+Joint training therefore yields a $15.4\%$ reduction relative to $y{=}0$ alone ($26\rightarrow22$) while remaining within $4.8\%$ of the $y{=}1$-only optimum ($21\rightarrow22$), indicating that the model can leverage shared signal across cohorts without sacrificing cohort-specific structure.

+In contrast, \textbf{Graph WaveNet}, which learns a single shared adjacency matrix for all samples, yields $\mathrm{RMSE}{=}36$ on $y{=}0$, $29$ on $y{=}1$, and $38$ when trained on the combined cohort.
+Joint training in this case degrades performance relative to both cohort-specific models, suggesting that a single global graph forces a compromise that fails to capture cohort-specific connectivity patterns.
+These results support the importance of conditioning on per-sample graph structure when forecasting node attributes across heterogeneous populations.
+Notably, both models share comparable temporal forecasting capacity; the key distinction is whether graph structure is shared across samples or supplied per sample.

+We show the effect of each of the components used in the architecture as an ablation study in Table \ref{tab:rmse}.
+This is designed to distinguish components that enable per-sample dynamic-graph conditioning from those that primarily improve forecasting stability and accuracy.
+Removing the edge-bias mechanism substantially degrades performance across datasets with true dynamic graphs, indicating that this component is critical to the proposed problem formulation.
+In contrast, removing masked pretraining or variation loss results in more moderate degradation, suggesting these components act as general forecasting regularizers.